Duke’s Camp: Our full report

 - Generally recommended for children

 - Although both camps accept children from the age of 6, they have an adult feel that is not in keeping with young children.
-They are also in an area where dangerous animals are free to roam, so are best suited to much older children.
+They are also in an area where dangerous animals are free to roam, so are best suited to children aged about 10 and above.

 - Duke's is surrounded by tracts of water with an unfenced pool and dangerous wildlife roaming through.
 Children must be supervised by a parent or carer at all times.